 Severely or critically ill patients have also required dialysis (hemodialysis or continuous dialysis) and even extracorporeal membrane oxygenation (ECMO) in order to sustain vital organ function.

 The Pfizer and Moderna COVID-19 vaccines have been approved by the FDA and are being deployed under emergency use authorization.
-These vaccines are both mRNA vaccines, which stimulate the immune system to protect you against the virus.
-These vaccines require two doses and are both around 95% effective after the second dose.
-Other COVID-19 vaccines that use different technology are also being studied at this time.
+Other COVID-19 vaccines are also being studied at this time.

 What is antibody testing?